dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3222: Social and emotional development are crucial for success.
+### T3222: Schools should prioritize students' social and emotional development.

 |Support|
 |---|